 Inkaterra Reserva Amazonica is an eco-luxury lodge in the heart of the Peruvian Amazon Rainforest, adjacent to the Tambopata National Park.
 The lodge is accessible via a 25-minute flight from Cusco, followed by a 45-minute riverboat cruise down the Madre de Dios River.
+This welcoming haven situated at the heart of a 42,000-acre private ecological reserve is pristine and remote, yet easily accessible.
 It was named one of National Geographic Traveler’s 25 Best Ecolodges in 2013 and received the 2017 Conde Nast Reader’s Choice Award for being one of the top resorts in South America.

 Inkaterra Reserva Amazonica Review

 AdventureSmith Explorations’ Inkaterra Reserva Amazonica review includes a detailed description and photo gallery.
 Our adventure travel experts can help compare the Inkaterra Reserva Amazonica with other adventure lodging and Peru land tours.

 Choose Inkaterra Reserva Amazonica if you are seeking a top rated ecolodge to truly immerse yourself in the Amazonian rainforest.